Core Architecture & Lease Taxonomy

 raise ValueError("CPI value required for indexed escalation")

-# Assumes parameter is the base CPI year index
+# parameter holds the base-year CPI index

 adjustment = current_cpi / Decimal(rule.parameter)